dhyuan99/VecKM/README.md

 * receive inputs with shape (N, 3) and output (N, d).
 * scalable to point cloud size > 50000 and neighborhood size > 500 on 16GB memory.

-The API call is as simple as followed:
+The API call is as simple as followed, as shown in [./demo/main.py](demo/main.py):
 ``` python
 from VecKM.encoder import ExactVecKM, FastVecKM